isc-projects/bind9/doc/arm/reference.rst

 logged.

-The ``add-soa`` option controls whether the RPZ's SOA record is added to the additional section for traceback of changes from this zone or not.
+The ``add-soa`` option controls whether the RPZ's SOA record is added to the section for traceback of changes from this zone.
 This can be set at the individual policy zone level or at the response-policy level.
 The default is ``yes``.

 Updates to RPZ zones are processed asynchronously; if there is more than one update pending they are bundled together.
-If an update to a RPZ zone (for example, via IXFR) happens less than ``min-update-interval`` seconds after the most recent update, then the changes will not be carried out until this interval has elapsed.
+If an update to a RPZ zone (for example, via IXFR) happens less than ``min-update-interval`` seconds after the most recent update, the changes are not carried out until this interval has elapsed.
 The default is ``60`` seconds.
 For convenience, TTL-style time unit suffixes may be used to specify the value.
 It also accepts ISO 8601 duration formats.